 Tests & Writing Assignments

 Although assessing student learning means more than just assigning a number or letter grade to student work, as instructors we often struggle with how best to design and administer tests and writing assignments.
-On this page, you will find support for exactly these issues.
+On this page, you will find support for designing tests.
+Our page on designing major assignments and projects provides support on writing assignments and other projects.

 Return to Teaching Resources